SWI-Prolog/packages-ssl/cryptolib.md

 discrete logarithm  problem_ (ECDLP).
 On the other  hand, some  of the named curves have  been suspected to be  chosen in such a  way that they could be prone to attacks that are not publicly known.

+As an  alternative to  ECDH, you  can use the  original DH  key exchange scheme,  where the  prime field  GF(p) is  used instead  of an  elliptic curve, and _exponentiation_  of a suitable generator is  used instead of scalar multiplication.
+You can  use crypto_generate_prime/3 to generate a sufficiently large prime for this purpose.